-- ClientStoredCredential: A NETLOGON_CREDENTIAL (section 2.2.1.3.4) structure containing the credential that is created by the client and received by the server and that is used during computation and verification of the Netlogon authenticator (section 3.1.4.5). - ClientChallenge: A pointer to a NETLOGON_CREDENTIAL structure that contains the client challenge. - NegotiateFlags: A 32-bit set of bit flags that identify the negotiated capabilities between the client and the server. - RequestedFlags: A 32-bit set of bit flags that identify the client capabilities sent by client to server in negotiation request. - ServerStoredCredential: A NETLOGON_CREDENTIAL structure containing the credential that is created by the server and received by the client and that is used during computation and verification of the Netlogon authenticator. - ServerChallenge: A pointer to a NETLOGON_CREDENTIAL structure that contains the server challenge (SC) response. - SharedSecret: An even-numbered sequence of bytes, with no embedded zero values, that is a plaintext secret (password) shared between the client and the server.
-Implementers can choose to store the unicodePwd ([MS-ADA3] section 2.332) instead of a clear text version of the shared secret. <65> <6667> <68> For more information, refer to the ADM element Password in [MS-WKST] section 3.2.1.6; initialization of this shared ADM element is covered in the domain join and unjoin sections of [MS-WKST] (sections 3.2.4.13 and 3.2.4.14). - TrustPasswordVersion: An unsigned 32-bit integer that SHOULD<69> indicate the number of times that a trust password has changed. - SealSecureChannel: A Boolean setting that indicates whether the RPC message has to be encrypted or just integrity-protected ([C706] section 13.2.5).
-When TRUE, the message will be encrypted; otherwise, it will be integrity-protected. - StrongKeySupport: A Boolean setting that indicates whether a strong method of creating the session key will be used.
+- ClientStoredCredential: A NETLOGON_CREDENTIAL (section 2.2.1.3.4) structure containing the credential that is created by the client and received by the server and that is used during computation and verification of the Netlogon authenticator (section 3.1.4.5). - ClientChallenge: A pointer to a NETLOGON_CREDENTIAL structure that contains the client challenge. - NegotiateFlags: A 32-bit set of bit flags that identify the negotiated capabilities between the client and the server. - RequestedFlags: A 32-bit set of bit flags that identify the client capabilities sent by client to server in negotiation request. - ServerStoredCredential: A NETLOGON_CREDENTIAL structure containing the credential that is created by the server and received by the client and that is used during computation and verification of the Netlogon authenticator. - ServerChallenge: A pointer to a NETLOGON_CREDENTIAL structure that contains the server challenge (SC) response. - SharedSecret: An even-numbered sequence of bytes, with no embedded zero values, that is a plain-text secret (password) shared between the client and the server.
+Implementers can choose to store the unicodePwd ([MS-ADA3] section 2.332) instead of a clear text version of the shared secret.<67><68> For more information, refer to the ADM element Password in [MS-WKST] section 3.2.1.6; initialization of this shared ADM element is covered in the domain join and unjoin sections of [MS-WKST] (sections 3.2.4.13 and 3.2.4.14). - TrustPasswordVersion: An unsigned 32-bit integer that SHOULD<69> indicate the number of times that a trust password has changed. - StrongKeySupport: A Boolean setting that indicates whether a strong method of creating the session key will be used.
 A strong method, in the context of Netlogon, is one that uses the MD5 message-digest algorithm [RFC1321].
 The behavior of this setting is specified in section 3.1.4.3.